highvolt-dev/tmo-monitor/README.md

 ### Connectivity check
 **Mode:** `--connectivity-check`
     Defaults to `ping`.
 Can instead use a HTTP(S) based health check with the `http` value.
-The `http` health check defaults to checking `https://google.com/generate_204` and checking its status code. _All connectivity checks will respect the `-I --interface` flag_.
+The `http` health check defaults to checking `https://google.com/generate_204` and checking its status code.

 **Interface:** `-I --interface`
     Can be used to specify the network interface used by the ping command.
 Useful if T-Mobile Home Internet is not your default network interface: e.g., this is running on a dual WAN router.
 On Windows, pass the source IP address to use. `http` connectivity checks will be dictated by system routing rules.